HannahSolima/Best-Companies/README.md

 SECTION 14.B
 How much did Hannah Hammocks earn per order?

-Create a function to use the Result-Set you just outputted as a table to find what the average net earnings per order was compared to US and International orders.
+What was the average net earnings per order compared to US and International order?

-### Question 15
+#### Question 15
 TBD